 The STA that is creating a TVHT BSS shall be able to receive and transmit at each of the <VHT-MCS, NSS> tuple values indicated by the Basic VHT-MCS and NSS Set field of the VHT Operation parameter of the MLME-START.request primitive and shall be able to receive at each of the <VHT-MCS, NSS> tuple values indicated by the Supported VHT-MCS and NSS Set field of the VHT Capabilities parameter of the MLME-START.request primitive.
 A STA for which dot11TVHTOptionImplemented is true shall set dot11VHTOptionImplemented to true.

-A TVHT AP declares its channel width capability in the Supported Channel Width Set subfield of the VHT Capabilities element VHT Capabilities Info field, as defined in 8.4.2.157 (VHT Capabilities element).
+A TVHT AP declares its channel width capability in the VHT Capabilities element VHT Capabilities Info field, as defined in 8.4.2.157 (VHT Capabilities element).

-A TVHT STA shall not transmit to a TVHT STA using a bandwidth that is not indicated as supported in the Supported Channel Width Set subfield in the VHT Capabilities element or Operating Mode Notification frame recently received from that TVHT STA.
+A TVHT STA shall not transmit to a TVHT STA using a bandwidth that is not indicated as supported in the VHT Capabilities element or Operating Mode Notification frame recently received from that TVHT STA.

 TGmc editor: add the following new MIB variables to the dot11StationConfig group and add corresponding values in the group’s SEQUENCE definition and add appropriate entries to the dot11VHTMACAdditions Object-group: